hack006/scapp/README.md

 ```

 ## Contributing
-TODO
+Any type of contribution is greatly appreciated.
+Just let me know :) - o[dot]janata[at]gmail[dot]com

 ### Translation
 Currently only _Czech_ and _English_ is supported.
 If you want to correct translations or add the new one you are welcome.
 Translations are held here: [https://webtranslateit.com/en/projects/8960-SCApp](https://webtranslateit.com/en/projects/8960-SCApp).

 Many thanks to [webtranslate.it](http://webtranslate.it/) for providing free plan.

 ## Thanks
-I would like to thank my supervisor Ing.
-Ondřej Macek for leading this work.
+I would like to thank my supervisor **Ing.
+Ondřej Macek** for leading this work.
+I would like to thanks to excellent
+sport coach **Bc.
+Miloš Péca** for his great assistance at the time of **ScApp** design.
+I would like to thanks to my
+father **Ladislav Janata** to supporting me by testing ScApp for scheduling tennis training lessons in the tennis school.
+And finally I would like to thanks rest of my family and everybody else who has supported me at the time of development.

 ## License
 This work is distributed under GPLv3.